MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -ReportingCriticalFailureTimeOut
-Removes specified the number of minutes before a detection in the critically failed state changes to either the additional action state or the cleared state.
+Indicates that the cmdlet removes specified the number of minutes before a detection in the critically failed state changes to either the additional action state or the cleared state.

 ```yaml
 Type: SwitchParameter